foonerd/volumio-plymouth-adaptive/README.md

 ### volumio-text-adaptive

+**INTEGRATION NOTE**: When integrated into volumio-os, this theme becomes `volumio-text` and uses framebuffer rotation (`video=` or `fbcon=` parameters) instead of theme-level coordinate transformation.
+See "Integration Changes" section below for details.

 A rotation-adaptive text-based Plymouth boot theme for Volumio.

 **Problem Solved**: Provides a lightweight fallback boot splash when full graphical themes cannot be used or when minimal resource usage is required.
 Adapts to display rotation without pre-rendered image sequences.